-For the most part in Wrangell-St. Elias we find similar species in each watershed except: northern pike are indigenous to the Yukon River drainage but not the Copper River drainage, steelhead and rainbow trout are indigenous to the Copper River watershed but not the Yukon, and there have been no salmon species found in the Yukon River drainage portion of the park.
+For the most part in Wrangell-St. Elias we find similar species in each watershed except: northern pike are indigenous to the Yukon River drainage but not the Copper River drainage, steelhead and rainbow trout are indigenous to the Copper River watershed but not the Yukon, and there have been no salmon species found in the Yukon River drainage portion of the park or preserve.
 Steelhead and rainbow trout are the same species, Oncorhynchus mykiss, but are called rainbows when they stay in a freshwater system all of their lives and steelhead when they are anadromous and migrate between fresh and salt water like salmon.
 “Steelhead” grow much larger than “rainbows.”

 A freshwater fish survey was done in Wrangell-St. Elias in 2001-2003 (this report contains information from Denali National Park and Preserve and Yukon Charlie National Preserve as well).
 This survey documented fish present within the park’s boundaries and it is still ongoing.
 In 2006 the fisheries crew captured and documented northern pike in the park for the first time.
 So far, we have documented 21 species of freshwater fish, with more expected.

 NPSpecies Fish Checklist

 Our fisheries biologists keep track of fish species within the park.
 They are documented within a database called NPSpecies.
 If you'd like to view or print out the most updated checklist of fish species, please follow these directions: